Hurrian religion: Song of Release

-The Song of Release is considered a well studied myth.
-It revolves around Teššub's efforts to free the inhabitants of the city Ignigalliš from slavery, imposed upon them by Ebla.
+The Song of Release is considered a well-studied myth.
+It revolves around Teššub's efforts to free the inhabitants of the city Igingalliš from slavery, imposed upon them by Ebla.
 Since it is only preserved in fragments, and most of them have no colophons, the exact order of events in the plot is uncertain.
-The cast includes the weather god Teššub, the goddess of the netherworld Allani, Ishara, the tutelary goddess of Ebla, as well a number of human characters: the Eblaite king Megi (whose name is derived from mekum, the royal title used in Ebla), Zazalla, the speaker of the Eblaite assembly, Purra, the representative of the subjugated citizens of Ignigalliš, and Pizigarra, a man from Nineveh whose role in the story remains unknown, even though he is introduced in the proem.
+The cast includes the weather god Teššub, the goddess of the netherworld Allani, Išḫara, the tutelary goddess of Ebla, as well a number of human characters: the Eblaite king Megi (whose name is derived from mekum, the royal title used in Ebla), Zazalla, the speaker of the Eblaite assembly, Purra, the representative of the subjugated citizens of Igingalliš, and Pizigarra, a man from Nineveh whose role in the story remains unknown, even though he is introduced in the proem.

-Teššub apparently first contacts Megi, and promises him that his city will receive his blessing if he agrees to release the slaves, but will be destroyed if he does not.
+Teššub apparently first contacts Megi and promises him that his city will receive his blessing if he agrees to release the slaves but will be destroyed if he does not.
 The king relays this message to the senate, but the speaker, Zazalla, refuses to fulfill the request, and apparently derisively asks if Teššub is himself poor if he makes such demands.
-Megi, who is sympathetic to the request, has to tell Teššub that even though he would like to return the men of Ignigalliš their freedom, the assembly of his city makes this impossible.
-In another passage, Ishara most likely tries to avert the destruction of her city by negotiating with Teššub, though the details of her role are uncertain.
+Megi, who is sympathetic to the request, has to tell Teššub that even though he would like to return the men of Igingalliš their freedom, the assembly of his city makes this impossible.
+In another passage, Išḫara most likely tries to avert the destruction of her city by negotiating with Teššub, though the details of her role are uncertain.

 A scene whose meaning and connection to the rest of the plot continue to be disputed in scholarship is the meeting between Allani and Teššub held in the underworld.
 She prepares a banquet for him, and makes him sit next to the Former Gods, typically portrayed as his opponents.
-This might have represented a reconciliation between the underworld and heaven, thought it has also been proposed that the scene was meant to mirror the beliefs about the entrance into the afterlife, with the Former Gods taking the role of deceased ancestors, or that Teššub was imprisoned in the underworld in a similar manner as Inanna in the well known myth about her descent into the underworld.
+This might have represented a reconciliation between the underworld and heaven, thought it has also been proposed that the scene was meant to mirror the beliefs about the entrance into the afterlife, with the Former Gods taking the role of deceased ancestors, or that Teššub was imprisoned in the underworld in a similar manner as Inanna in the well-known myth about her descent into the underworld.